 Dr. Parsley received undergraduate degrees in Avian Sciences and English at UC Davis.
 She went on to work with wildlife, banding and tracking birds ranging from eastern songbirds to threatened Spotted Owls.
 Missing medicine, she returned to school to earn a Doctorate of Veterinary Medicine from UC Davis’ School of Veterinary Medicine.
 Dr. Parsley grew up in Berkeley and happily returned to the Bay Area after graduating.
 Dr. Parsley loves dog and cat general surgery, and has a special interest in rabbit and small rodent medicine.
 In her free time Dr. Parsley enjoys gardening, bird watching, reading novels, and hiking along the coast.
 She currently resides in Oakland with her wiener pup Monty, three chickens, and an aquarium.

 Rosa has always known she would work with animals.
 Growing up her home was filled with cats, dogs, and bunnies.
 A native of Santa Cruz, California, Rosa moved to Berkeley in 2012 to pursue her career in the animal welfare field.
-She worked at a rescue organization where she was the Community and Foster Programs Coordinator.
-Now, her focus is on finishing her degree in Communications.
+Now, her focus is on finishing her degree in Social Welfare with a focus on end of life care.
 Rosa enjoys drawing, reading, hiking and traveling.
 She shares her home with two rescued kitties: a sassy Siamese named Buena and a little Munchkin named Mr. LeatherReno.

 Melissa comes to us with a lot of experience in human and animal medicine.
 After working as a medical assistant for a number of years, Melissa decided animals where her calling and made the switch.
 While growing up, Melissa was not permitted to have a dog but she now has 4 dogs of her own and spoils them every chance she gets.
 During her down time, Melissa enjoys camping, hiking and beach trips with her husband and their pups, as well as arts and crafts, Nintendo, table top gaming, music, concerts, live theater, and getting cozy on the couch with a good book or movie.